Anne of Green Gables - Chapter 10

 Item 1

-The grave seriousness or moral magnitude of an offense or situation.
+The great seriousness or wickedness of an act.

 Item 2